VladimirBrejcha/VladimirBrejcha/README.md

 ### 🙋‍♂️ About

 - I am a digital nomad – I travel around the world and work remotely.
 Currently, I am living on the island of Taiwan 🇹🇼
 - 💎 Indihacker – I launch small projects in collaboration with other enthusiasts.
+Looking forward for business opportunities
 - Senior iOS and/or Mobile developer.
-Leader 💪🏻
+Team Leader 💪🏻
 - 🎹 I used to sing, play with SonicPi, and I dream of continuing with music.
 - I write on a blog and on a Telegram channel, learn to develop my media and create interesting texts ✍🏻
 - 👨🏻‍🏫 I mentor on developer career paths.
 I teach to write code and to improve soft skills.